Skip to Main Content

 The King County provides a variety of resources to prepare the public in an event of national disaster.
 One of these resources are coloring and activity books targeted towards elementary-school aged children and their families on how to prepare and act during disasters that are common to Western Washington.

-The National Network of Libraries of Medicine is funded by the National Library of Medicine, National Institutes of Health, Department of Health and Human Services.
-Learn more at https://nnlm.gov
+The Network of the National Library of Medicine (NNLM) is funded by the National Library of Medicine, National Institutes of Health, Department of Health and Human Services.
+Learn more at https://nnlm.gov.

 E.T.
 Russian | Casting Shadows